John Miller

 The time spent on maths squeezes out some of the important life-skills that children need to learn - how to get the job they'd do for nothing, but which they did so well they were paid handsomely, how to navigate relationships, parenthood, getting the sack and going broke - not necessarily in that order.

-What you won't learn in maths classes is something useful like accountancy, book keeping, how to use a spreadsheet or data base, how to read a balance sheet, how to successfully manage a share portfolio or make money on the stock market, how to become a financial success at the race track or the casino and why you need to avoid poker machines and lottery tickets.
+What you won't learn in maths classes is something useful like accountancy, book keeping, how to use a spreadsheet or data base, how to read a balance sheet, how to successfully manage a share portfolio or make money on the stock market, how to avoid becoming a financial wreck at the race track, the casino or being sucked into the legalized fraud of the polkies and lottery tickets.

 Looking back on it I'd say teaching card games would be a very useful addition to any numeracy program along with mental and sodoku.
 Any course that prides itself on stimulating mental thought processing and logical thinking would be deficient if it didn't include chess, cards, Cludo, Rubics Cube, crosswords, or Chinese Checkers.

 Every school student needs to ask themselves a few of questions; 'Do I need to learn this stuff?'
 Will I ever use this stuff?'
-How could I be better occupying myself right now if I wasn't sitting here being force-fed this crap?'
-I'll learn it when I need it and when I need it I will learn it quickly.
+How could I be better occupying myself right now if I wasn't sitting here being force-fed this stuff?
+I'll learn it when I need it and when I need it I will learn it quickly.'

 It's the same with science courses.
 Anyone who needs to know the laws of Hooke, Newton and Boyle should pick them up in post secondary school education.
 'Science' is code word for more maths.

-On the other hand I find courses in the history of science fascinating.
+On the other hand I personally find courses in the history of science fascinating.
 How come no-one every told me about Nikola Tesla until recently - or Hedy Lamarr?
 Most school students think Brunell is a country in South East Asia.
 By all means fill my mind up with the history of maths, science and engineering, but don't expect me to do equations.
-By all means let me drive my car without having to make it, or understand what happens between when I push down on the brake and when I come to a stop.
+By all means let me drive my car without knowing or understanding what happens when I push down on either the accelerator or the brake.

 If you've got the maths gene/aptitude/knack, at the end of year twelve you can appear as a genius with top marks for maths 1, maths 2, physics, chemistry and economics.
 Gonski and Gillard want these people to become teachers fer chrissakes.
 What dullness do we intend to inflict on the next generation of school students?

-If you've got the music, sport and clown skills gene/aptitude/knack you're treated like a dunce.
-Chances are though that you'll make a good teacher.
+If you've got the art, music, sport, public speaking, wit and clown skills gene/aptitude/knack you're treated like a dunce.
+Chances are though that you'll make a good teacher of what ever subject tickles your fancy.

 It's currently the flavour of our time to shitbag university entrants to education courses who have low tertiary entrance scores.
 If there was a matriculation course called 'teaching' and it was broken down into three or four subjects, the students who would make the best teachers would enter universities looking like geniuses.
-The schools would end up with vibrant and dynamic teachers, instead of Gradgrinds.
+The schools would end up with vibrant and dynamic teachers, people who took kids away on camps and who took sport and school plays after school and on weekends.

 Finally, if you don't have an IQ over 120, don't even think of doing maths after year 10.
-You'll drive yourself nuts.
+You'll drive yourself, your teachers and your parents nuts.

 STEM